Skip to Content

 Instructions

-• Add all the ingredients to a mixing bowl; stir to combine.
+• Add the ingredients to a mixing bowl and stir to combine.

 Notes

-• Start with fresh spices – this makes all the difference; spices lose their flavor over time, especially ground spices.
+• Starting with fresh spices makes all the difference since ground spices lose their flavor over time.

-• This taco seasoning recipe yields about 1 cup; make what you need for a particular meal, or you may want to double or triple the recipe for quick use later on.
+• Our low-sodium taco seasoning yields about 1 cup.
+Make what you need for a particular meal, or you may want to double or triple the recipe for quick use later on.

 Nutrition Disclosure: